Alchemy Islands : --- : Patterning Tutorial

 (clock-rotate 5)))

 And perhaps on a staggered grid?
-The half-drop-grid-layout gives us that.
+The half-drop-grid gives us that.

 (let